Havre de Grace (horse): Retirement

 On February 7, 2014, Havre de Grace produced her first foal, a filly by Tapit named Heavenly Grace, who earned her first victory on May 27, 2018.
 Graceful Princess, her second filly by Tapit foaled in 2016, won in her first start on September 2, 2018.

+Death

+Havre de Grace died in the early morning hours of April 30, 2023.
+Wayne Sweezey, who boarded Havre de Grace at his Timber Town Farm, confirmed that the 16-year-old mare hemorrhaged multiple times, and died after producing a colt by Into Mischief the afternoon of April 28, 2023.
+Thoroughbred Daily News confirms that the foal, an orphaned male, has found a nurse mare, has accepted her and appears to be progressing well.

 Pedigree

 Havre de Grace is inbred 5 X 3 to Mr. Prospector and 5 X 4 to Northern Dancer.